 Code Climate provides a browser extension to integrate the static analysis results we generate, as well as your test coverage data, directly into the GitHub user interface.
 With the Code Climate browser extension you can take advantage of our source code intelligence without ever leaving the GitHub.com website.
 It's like Turbo Mode for GitHub!

 In order to use the Code Climate browser extension today, you must:

 - Use the latest stable version of Google Chrome or Firefox

-- Host your repository on GitHub.com or an up-to-date installation of GitHub Enterprise
+- Host your repository on GitHub.com.

 - Analyze your repository using our newer, Platform-based analysis.
 (This is the case for all new repositories, but older repositories may need to switch from our Classic analysis to our new Platform analysis)